godotengine/godot-docs/classes/class_editorspatialgizmo.rst

 - :ref:`Variant<class_Variant>` **get_handle_value** **(** :ref:`int<class_int>` index **)** virtual

-Get actual value of a handle.
+Gets actual value of a handle.
 This value can be anything and used for eventually undoing the motion when calling :ref:`commit_handle<class_EditorSpatialGizmo_method_commit_handle>`.

 .. _class_EditorSpatialGizmo_method_get_plugin: